-You are going to love making hard boiled eggs in microwave!
+You are going to love making hard boiled eggs in a microwave.
 It's so easy and simple and only takes 10 minutes.
 All you need are eggs, water, a bowl, and salt.
 No pots, no pans, no boiling water and no mess!

 - Salt – this is used to help prevent the eggs from exploding in the microwave so please don’t leave it out!